QuarkNerd/blog/dpizzi/_posts/02-06-2015-StrongTypingWithKnockoutJSAndRequireJS.md

 _NOTE: In order to follow good practices (e.g. Interface-based programming), the class PersonViewModel should normally implement its own interface.
 However we will omit this pattern in this tutorial for clarity reasons._

-_In JavaScript, 'this' is a variable that is set when a function is called rather than being part of any object by default.
+_In JavaScript, `this` is a variable that is set when a function is called rather than being part of any object by default.
 This can lead to [issues in KnockOutJs](http://knockoutjs.com/documentation/computedObservables.html#managing-this) which requires different solutions to be solved (e.g. use of the 'self' variable).
 However, TypeScript allows the use of the [lambda functions](http://www.typescriptlang.org/Handbook#functions-lambdas-and-using-39this39) which are a more elegant solution._

-The value of the _fullName_ property is represented using a [writeable computed observable](http://knockoutjs.com/documentation/computed-writable.html) and can therefore be both read or written.
+The value of the `fullName` property is represented using a [writeable computed observable](http://knockoutjs.com/documentation/computed-writable.html) and can therefore be both read or written.

-We need now to define the viewmodel of our component, the _PersonTableViewModel_ class.
-It is in charge of creating and storing a list of _PersonViewModel_ objects from a list of _Person_ which will be provided during construction as a parameter.
+We need now to define the viewmodel of our component, the `PersonTableViewModel` class.
+It is in charge of creating and storing a list of `PersonViewModel` objects from a list of `Person` which will be provided during construction as a parameter.
-Its _persons_ field uses the _KnockoutObservableArray_ generic type to track which _PersonViewModel_ objects are in the [observable array](http://knockoutjs.com/documentation/observableArrays.html).
+Its `persons` field uses the `KnockoutObservableArray` generic type to track which `PersonViewModel` objects are in the [observable array](http://knockoutjs.com/documentation/observableArrays.html).

 _/Scripts/App/Components/PersonTable/ViewModels/PersonTableViewModel.ts_
 {% highlight javascript %}